SouthernMethodistUniversity/dhri/_sources/index.md

-# DHRI 2022
+# DHRI@SMU

-This is the repository for the session content that was planned for DHRI@SMU 2022.
+This is the repository for the session content for DHRI@SMU.

 * [Go here for information on previous years.](https://southernmethodistuniversity.github.io/home/about.html)
 * [Go here for information on upcoming workshops at SMU.](https://www.smu.edu/libraries/help/workshops)